 - Southern Woodcraft & Design timber products include box beams that look like solid timbers beams.

 Faux woods come in a variety of materials from vinyl to lightweight foam to fiberboard.
 They are inexpensive and lightweight, coming in all the colors and textures of real wood.
-Choose these only if they'll be mounted up close to a high ceiling to avoid scrutiny, particularly if there is real wood near by in the home.
-However, many faux wood beams are so well-made they are almost impossible to tell they aren't authentic.
+Choose these only if they'll be mounted up close to a high ceiling to avoid scrutiny, particularly if there is real wood near the beams.
+However, many faux wood beams are so well-made they are almost impossible to detect they aren't authentic.

 - FauxWoodBeams.com also offers several high density polyurethane foam beams.